syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 **Body Width <= Page Width - (Left Margin + Right Margin)**

-For more details on designing a report to remove the empty pages in report, you can refer to the knowledge base article of [report page sizing](https://www.syncfusion.com/kb/8622/how-to-avoid-the-extra-blank-pages-in-print-and-print-preview).
+For more details on designing a report to remove the empty pages in the report, refer to the knowledge base article of [report page sizing](https://www.syncfusion.com/kb/8622/how-to-avoid-the-extra-blank-pages-in-print-and-print-preview).